ShalekLab/alexandria/docs/_build/_sources/alexandria.md.txt

 For processing sequencing run directories containing BCL files, see [here](dropseq_cumulus.html#formatting-your-alexandria-sheet-for-bcl2fastq).

 To verify that the paths you listed in the file are correct, you can navigate to your bucket using the instructions listed [above](alexandria.html#uploading-sequence-data-files) and locate your sequence data files.
 Click on each file to view its URI (gsURL), which should resemble the format `gs://<bucket ID>/path/to/file.fastq.gz` in the case of `gzip`-compressed FASTQ files (regular FASTQ files are fine too).
-The locations you should enter in the path columns of your input CSV file should be all of the characters following the bucket ID and trailing slash, in this case `path/to/file.fastq.gz`.
+The locations you should enter in the path columns of your Alexandria Sheet should be all of the characters following the bucket ID and trailing slash, in this case `path/to/file.fastq.gz`.
 ![](imgs/scp/bucket2.png)

 When you have finished creating your sequencing data, proceed to the "Miscellaneous" tab in Alexandria.
 Here is where you will upload your Alexandria Sheet (spreadsheet) that will instruct the workflow.